adswa/multimatch_gaze/docs/source/overview.rst

 - **Step 3: Temporal alignment**

-        Two simplified scanpaths are temporally aligned in order to find pairings of saccade vectors to compare.
+        Two simplified scan paths are temporally aligned in order to find pairings of saccade vectors to compare.
 The aim is not necessarily to align two saccade vectors that constitute the same component in their respective vector sequence, but those two vectors that are the most similar while preserving temporal order.
-In this way, a stray saccade in one of the two scanpaths does not lead to an overall low similarity rating, and it is further possible to compare scanpaths of unequal length.
+In this way, a stray saccade in one of the two scan paths does not lead to an overall low similarity rating, and it is further possible to compare scan paths of unequal length.
 To do so, all possible pairings of saccades are evaluated in similarity by their shape (i.e. vector differences).
-More formally, the vector difference between each element i in scanpath S1 = (u1, u2, …, um)
+More formally, the vector difference between each element i in scan path S1 = (u1, u2, …, um)
-        and each element j in scanpath
+        and each element j in scan path
         S2 = (v1, v2, …, vn)
         is computed and stored in Matrix M as a weight.
 Low weights correspond to high similarity.
 An adjacency matrix of size M is build, defining rules on